school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

       ```
       pip install -e .
       ```
-    * To varify the completion of this part, you should be able to run the following code from a python kernel as long as the virtual environment is activated:
+    * To verify the completion of this part, you should be able to run the following code from a python kernel as long as the virtual environment is activated:
       ```
       import src.helloworld
       >>> hello world